So Long Tom Morgan

 Rock on Tom!
 We’re going to miss you.

 UPDATE 1: After a thorough investigation by the Lake County Sheriff’s Department, Tom and Rebecca death was determined to be accidental, caused by carbon monoxide poisoning.
-A couple of articles confirming this information were published on June 1st, 2005 by the Lake County Record-Bee and Clear Lake Observer.
-For more info on carbon monoxide safety, check out this PG&E article.
-(Thanks for the update, CB.)

 UPDATE 2: “Instrument of Change”, Tom Morgan’s last album, is now online.

-Instrument of Change was recorded February 18-21, 2005 in Clear Lake, California.
+Instrument of Change was recorded on February 18-21, 2005 in Clear Lake, California.
 Tom, Eugene and Bill spent a rainy weekend in Tom’s living room improvising and working with some of Tom’s latest song ideas.
 By the fourth day, the tape had captured three hours of music.
 After Bill and Eugene went back to San Francisco, Tom started mixing, with the idea that some tracks were worth sharing.

 A few weeks later a malfunctioning heater took Tom and his girlfriend Rebecca from this world leaving friends, family and the arts community stunned.
 Eventually Bill and Eugene continued with the mixing and distilled the entire three hours into this 35 minute CD.
 Instrument of Change serves as a sonic memorial to the supremely talented Tom Morgan and his music, both of which are sadly missed.